websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 **Address:** Enter the user's address.

-Never end a section with a list of form elements, like I was about to do before I typed this sentence.
+Never end a section with a list of form elements.

 ### Italics

+Italics are used in more places than bold.
 Below are some guidelines for when to use italics.

 #### **Introducing Concepts**

 If you're introducing a concept, italicize the concept the first time you use it.
-Thereafter, you don't need the italics.
+Don't italicize the concept after that.

-**Example:** One of the primary ways of extending the functionality of Liferay Portal is by the use of _plugins_.
-Plugins are an umbrella term for installable _portlet_, _theme_, _layout template_, and _web module_ Java EE .war files.
-Though Liferay comes bundled with a number of functional portlets, themes, layout templates, and web modules, plugins provide a means of extending Liferay to be able to do almost anything.
+**Example:** Liferay Portal/DXP is comprised of many OSGi _modules_.
+A module is a piece of functionality that can be a self-contained application or an extension to existing functionality.

-Notice the italics on _plugins_, _portlet_, _theme_, _layout template_, and _web module_ the first time the terms are used, but none when the terms are used after they are introduced.
+Notice the italics on _modules_ the first time it's used, but none when it's used after its initial introduction.

 #### **UI Elements**

-When you're telling the user to click on something in the UI, italicize it.
+When you tell the user to click on something in the UI, italicize it.

 **Example:** Click the _Save_ button to continue.